 But the bright side is, you can now sort through your search results to find that particular post you’ve liked or that comment you wish to remove.
 There are different filters you can use: “Author”, “Start date” and “End date.”

+a.
 How to find an Instagram post/video quickly from your uploads

 I used to scroll endlessly for a particular Instagram post I posted and found it too time consuming.

 Even if I knew roughly around when it was posted, it still took too much time to just retrieve it.